10 Steps to Create a Trucking Business Plan

 - Get a Unified Carrier Registration by visiting UCR.gov.

 This seems like a lot of steps, and it is.
 But it’s important to know what each step means.
-The UCR is how you pay fees to supplement motor carrier registration, education, and safety, according to UCR.gov.
-Be aware that there are annual and/or regular fees associated with each step.
+For example, the UCR is how you pay fees to supplement motor carrier registration, education, and safety.
+Be aware that annual and/or ongoing costs may be associated with each step.

-Once you’ve registered, it’s time to research.
-Educate yourself on industry basics and general business know-how like cash flow, profit and loss (P&L), return on investment (ROI), and other standard terms.
+Once you’ve registered, it’s time to research even more deeply so that you’re fully equipped to write a business plan.
+Educate yourself on industry basics and general business knowledge like cash flow, profit and loss (P&L), return on investment (ROI), and other standard terms.
 If you haven’t already, also do the following: